php-gettext/Gettext/README.md

 var_dump($locales->toMoString());
 ```

 TRANSLATOR
 ==========

-There is the class `Gettext\Translator` to implement some simple gettext functions in php without install the native gettext extension in php.
-We only have to save the translations using the `Gettext\Generators\PhpArray` generator.
+The class `Gettext\Translator` implements the gettext functions in php.
+Usefult if you don't have the native gettext extension for php or want to avoid problems with it.
+The translations are loaded from an array, so you have to use the `Gettext\Generators\PhpArray` generator.

 ```php
 use Gettext\Translator;